Subscribe to Squarefish

 Virtual assistants are an integral part of the digital metamorphosis that has been happening for years.
 They play an important role in many businesses—particularly online businesses and those that rely on digital marketing.

 If one were to compare them to workers in a brick-and-mortar store or establishment or office, virtual assistants would be the all-around administrative assistant or clerk.

 A virtual assistant is somebody who provides administrative support to businesses and business owners (especially those of online businesses).
 A VA is usually self-employed although there are now companies that offer virtual assistance services.

-Virtual assistants offer administrative support and other specialized skills like bookkeeping, search engine marketing or SEM, content marketing and social media management.
+Virtual assistants at SquareFish Inc. offer administrative support and other specialized skills like bookkeeping, search engine marketing or SEM, content marketing and social media management.
 In some instances, VAs can also perform tasks related to graphic design, website design and development and digital marketing or e-commerce.
 Additionally, SEO tasks are also essential workloads for virtual assistants.

 Present-day VAs are at a different level because they’re now trained to do more than just basic administrative and customer service tasks.

 The term virtual assistant was first used back in the 1990s, at the time when document sharing and the internet started making waves and people realized that remote working was possible.
 Actually, even in the 1980s, there were already secretaries who worked at home.
 However, back then, they didn’t have the 1990s’ computer technology that allowed administrative assistants to perform more tasks and stay virtually connected with the people or companies they were working for.